Fermat near misses and the integral Hilbert Property: Application to Fermat near misses

 Lemma \ref{lem:Fermat} shows that, away from the fibres over $st=0$ in the case $n = \pm 2m^2$, any integral point lies on a smooth conic which meets the boundary divisor in a closed point of degree two which is an unramified point with respect to $\pi_2$.
 It remains to verify that the real conditions in Theorem~\ref{thm:Fermat} are now exactly asking that the residue field of this point is real quadratic.
+However this is now clear from Table~\ref{tab:discriminant}, noting that for $n = 2m^2$ the discriminant $4s^4 + 12s^2t^2 + t^4$ is positive definite, and for $n = -2m^2$ the discriminant expands to $4s^4 -12 s^2t^2 + t^4$.

-For the case $n = m^2$ this is clear from the equation.
-For $n = 2m^2$, the discriminant of the field where a fibre meets the boundary divisor is $4s^4 + 12s^2t^2 + t^4$ which is positive definite, hence the field is always real quadratic.
-The corresponding discriminant for the case $n = -2m^2$ is $4s^4 -12 s^2t^2 + t^4$, so we require this to be positive, as in the statement of Theorem \ref{thm:Fermat}.
+\begin{remark} By Lemma \ref{lem:Fermat}, the trivial solutions presented in Remark \ref{rem:trivial} exactly correspond to integral points which lie on a conic that meets the divisor $D$ in $2$ rational points.
+Such conics have only finitely many integral points (Lemma \ref{lem:pointsatinftyconic}), so are useless for our method. \end{remark}